Crew Boss

 Duties may include but are not limited to the following:

-• Perform various types of semi-skilled labor in support of fire prevention and suppression efforts.
-Examples include: cut and remove brush from roadsides, fire roads, and fuel breaks using hand and power tools; clear defensible space around and adjacent to structures; construct fireline and perform mop-up during wildland fires.
+• • Perform various types of semi-skilled labor in support of fuels reduction projects and suppression efforts (i.e. wildland fires).
+Examples include: cut and remove brush from roadsides, fire roads, and fuel breaks using hand and power tools; clear defensible space around and adjacent to structures; construct fireline, perform mop-up and suppression repair during wildland fires.

 • Performs maintenance work on fire department equipment and minor vehicle service and repair.